What this app does

 - You can select multiple images at once in the file picker (or drag-and-drop several files).
 They're imported as separate layers in the order you selected them.
 If no document is open yet, the first image becomes the background and the rest become layers.

 - Your session is auto-saved to IndexedDB every few seconds.
-Refreshing the page (or reopening the app later) lands you on a fresh blank tab — every tab you had open is closed into a recovery row at the top of the History panel (up to 20 most recent), exactly the same as clicking the SnipOut logo.
+Refreshing the page (or reopening the app later) lands you on a fresh blank tab — every tab you had open is closed into a recovery row at the top of the History panel (up to 20 most recent).
 Click a recovery row to restore that tab as a cold tab.
 The × on a recovery row permanently discards it.
-Both the logo click and a page refresh also clear your in-app Copy buffer, so the Paste button resets to disabled on the fresh tab.
+A page refresh also clears your in-app Copy buffer, so the Paste button resets to disabled on the fresh tab.

 - In the History tab, each row has a ⎘ copy button next to the pin.
 Clicking the row restores current state to that point (destructive — overwrites what's after); clicking ⎘ instead copies that entry's layer to the clipboard so you can paste it back in with Cmd/Ctrl+V as a new layer without losing any current work.
 Useful for side-by-side comparison or for cherry-picking an earlier mask without rewinding.